 When an employee has a complaint, the employee shall first informally discuss the matter with his immediate supervisor within five business days from the date of the incident or decision generating the complaint.
 If, after such a discussion, the complaint has not been satisfactorily resolved, the employee shall have the right to discuss the complaint informally with his supervisor's immediate supervisor.
-If, after such a discussion, the complaint has not been satisfactorily resolved, the employee shall have the right to discuss the complaint has not been satisfactorily resolved, the employee shall have the right to file a formal complaint.
+If, after such a discussion, the complaint has not been satisfactorily resolved, the employee shall have the right to file a formal complaint.